mikanda/string-stream/README.md

 ### Readable()

-  Exports methods which implement the stream interface and operate on a string.
+  Implements a readable stream interface to a string or a buffer.

 ### Readable.read(n:Number)